giannarelli-lab/Systems-immunology-based-drug-repurposing-framework-to-target-inflammation-in-atherosclerosis/README.md

 # Systems immunology based drug-repurposing framework to target inflammation in atherosclerosis

-This repository contains the code for the data analysis in the paper: "Systems immunology-based drug repurposing framework to target inflammation in atherosclerosis"
+This repository contains the code for the data analysis in: "Systems immunology-based drug repurposing framework to target inflammation in atherosclerosis"

-Add Nature Link below

 ## Raw Data